belfz/lunares-map-server/README.md

 # lunares map server

 This is a simple HTTP + WS server for dispatching map events & warnings, that are broadcasted in real time to all client applications.
+Use with [lunares map client](https://github.com/belfz/lunares-map-client).

 ## requirements

 1. node.js (tested with v15.8.0)
-2. yarn (tsted with v1.16.0)
+2. yarn (tested with v1.16.0)

 ## instructions to run